Williams FW43: Livery

-2021 was the final year for the Ayrton Senna's tribute logo presented on the front wing, which was used on every Williams car since 1995.
+2021 was the final year for the Ayrton Senna tribute logo being presented on the front wing, which was used on every Williams car since 1995.

-At the 2021 Bahrain Grand Prix, the team paid tribute to the legendary commentator, Murray Walker.
-The quote "And I've got to stop, because I've got a lump in my throat" carried on the halo device.
+At the 2021 Bahrain Grand Prix, the team paid tribute to the legendary Formula One commentator, Murray Walker, who died a week before the race; his quote "And I've got to stop, because I've got a lump in my throat" was carried on the halo device.
 At the 2021 Monaco Grand Prix, the team celebrated their 750th Grand Prix with the logo on the engine cover and 100 fans present on the halo device.
-At the 2021 Saudi Arabian Grand Prix, the team paid tribute to their founder, Sir Frank Williams who died a week before the race.
-To honour him, the logos were presented behind the sidepods and carrying a message on the halo device read "I feel the need, the need for speed", this is a reference from the film Top Gun.
+At the 2021 Saudi Arabian Grand Prix, the team paid tribute to their founder, Sir Frank Williams, who died a week before the race.
+To honour him, Williams ran the logo of their predecessor, Frank Williams Racing Cars, behind the sidepods; this time, the message on the halo device read "I feel the need, the need for speed", a reference from the film Top Gun.